yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-03-add-certificates-collection.md

       # ... other collections
     ```

 2.  **Set default values:** In the `defaults` section, specify the default front matter for your new collection type.
 This is a huge time-saver, as you won't have to repeat this information in every single certificate file.
-Here, we're setting the layout, enabling the author profile, and allowing sharing and comments.
+Here, we're setting the layout, enabling the author profile, and allowing sharing.

     ```yaml
     # In _config.yml